lgov/MockHTTPinC/README.md

-MockHTTPInC
+MockHTTPinC
 ===========

-MockHTTPInC is a C library that helps testing HTTP client code.
+MockHTTPinC is a C library that helps testing HTTP client code.

 The library provides:
 - a HTTP server that can be instructed to handle requests in certain ways: returning a prebaked response, abort the connection etc.